jagi/meteor-astronomy/README.md

 copy.save(); // Prints out id of the inserted document.
 ```

-We can also automatically save copied document by passing `true` as the first argument of the `copy` function.
+We can also automatically save the copied document by passing `true` as the first argument of the `copy` method.

 ```js
 var post = Posts.findOne();
 var copy = post.copy(true); // Auto save cloned document.
 ```

-We can also create copy of a document using the `EJSON.clone` function but in this case the `_id` attribute won't be cleared.
+We can also create a copy of a document using the `EJSON.clone` function but in this case the `_id` attribute won't be cleared.

 ```js
 var post = Posts.findOne();